Behavioral Segmentation with Machine Learning

 - Weigh free vs. paid options carefully to find what fits your budget and needs.

 Now for the fun part: building your models.
-This is where you get to tailor the models to your segmentation needs, such as k-means clustering or rfm analysis, as mentioned earlier.
-Train those models with your cleaned-up data to spot those valuable patterns.
+This is where you get to tailor the models to your segmentation needs.
+For example, K-Means clustering is a popular algorithm for grouping customers into distinct segments based on their behaviors.
+You'd train these models with your cleaned-up data to spot those valuable patterns.

 Don't forget to keep tweaking your models as you get more data.
 It's an ongoing process.